jart/scriptus/docs/api.md

 #Networking

-The idea behind these methods is to allow the programming environment interact with other services on the Internet.
+The idea behind these methods is to allow the programming environment to interact with other services on the Internet.
 Right now the methods are very simple but adding more stuff in future is on the cards.

 ##get()
 ```javascript